SeniorMars/rust-presentation/rust-pres.md

 // Rust also has tuples
 let pair: (usize, f64) = (176, 87.123);

+// Arrays with a fixed size
-// Arrays which are non-dynamic let arr: [i32;5] = [1, 2, 3, 4, 5];
+let arr: [i32;5] = [1, 2, 3, 4, 5];

 // Dynamic Arrays - think ArrayList